If you are a white person wanting to deepen your commitment to and skills in your practice of racial justice: welcome.

-Fear about missteps or unintentionally hurting others keeps us in inaction.
-It can be hard to find a learning space in which people of color don’t have to be the teachers, do the emotional labor, or sit with our confusion and defensiveness as we go through learning phases connected to seeing — and interrupting — our white supremacy conditioning.
+Fear about missteps or unintentionally hurting others keeps us in lethal inaction.
+It can be hard to find a learning space in which people of color don’t have to do the emotional labor or sit with our confusion and defensiveness as we learn to see and divest from our white supremacy conditioning – but a space that is still directly accountable to BIPOC people.
 It can be hard to find a learning space where (RADICAL, revolutionary, action-based) love is centered as the motivating factor over shame and guilt.
 That gets to skillsets and soulsets.
 That still challenges people who have been doing racial justice work for a long time.
-Where there is space to make mistakes and learn and grow, while being held in radical accountability and compassion.
 Where opportunities for practice lead to real change.

 "Not everything that is faced can be changed, but nothing can be changed until it is faced."